Automattic/woocommerce-subscriptions-core/docs/init.md

 # WooCommerce Subscriptions Core Initialization Sequence

-This document explains how WooCommerce Subscriptions Core is loaded and initialized under different contexts including admin pages, customer-facing pages, Action Scheduler events, REST API requests, and AJAX calls.
+This document explains how WooCommerce Subscriptions Core is loaded and initialized.

 ## Core Initialization Flow